6.10 Current debates and reforms

 Due to COVID-19 and related health measures, a number of temporary reforms to education occurred during 2020.
 Calculated grades were used instead of the Leaving Certificate Exam for sixth (final) year secondary school students during 2020.
 This move was highly criticised by many students, parents, members of the teaching community and media.
 Objections to calculated grades included, some students’ fear of teacher bias and some teachers’ feeling that they were ill-equipped and/or that it was inappropriate for them to give predicted grades.
 Teacher and principle representatives also criticised students and parents contacting Leaving Certificate teachers to lobby them about calculated grades.

 Following the release of students’ calculated grades, three errors in the coding used to generate standardise results were discovered.
 6,100 students gained improved marks following a review of the Leaving Certificate calculated grades system.
 The Minister for Education confirmed that a similar number of students were awarded grades that were higher than they should have been.
-As of 13 October 2020, this figure is not yet available, but the Department of Education said the exact number of students who received inflated grades will be made available in the future.

 National Strategy for a Comprehensive Guidance Service for Young People